MAZ-538: Description

 The vehicle stands on four equal-sized wheels with low-pressure tires.
 The rear wheels are steered in a similar way to a forklift truck.
 The bulldozer blade was designed in the early models in a characteristic V-shape, gradually replaced by a flat design.
 Later, it was decided to install additional equipment on the rear of the vehicle, such as pulling devices, rippers to loosen the ground, or large trenching machines.
 Depending on the version, the machine was operated by one or two people.

-Power for both the machine and ancillary equipment comes from a V-12 D12A-375 diesel engine, originally designed for tanks in World War II.
+Power for both the machine and ancillary equipment comes from a V12 D12A-375 diesel engine, originally designed for tanks in World War II.
 The 38.8-litre engine produces 375 hp.
 In the course of the production history, there were attempts to enhance the performance with a 525 hp version, which was not proven for unknown reasons and was not pursued.
 All variants were equipped with four-wheel drive and designed specifically for longevity.